Australia’s Senate votes for holding referendum on Indigenous Voice to Parliament within 6 months

 “It’s appeasing white guilty in this country by giving the poor little Black fellas a powerless advisory body,” Thorpe said.

-“I urge all Australians to dig deep, to listen to the better side of yourself throughout this debate,” said McCarthy, who is Indigenous.
+“The truth is that, for most people …, it will have no direct impact on their lives, but it just might make lives better of the most disadvantaged group in Australia today,” Albanese told reporters.

-“This is a critical moment in our country’s history.
-It is the right thing to do … and it is time now to put this question to the Australian people,” she added.
+“This is an opportunity to do things better.
+Instead of doing things for Indigenous Australians, make change with Indigenous Australians,” Albanese added.

 Australia’s House of Representatives last month voted overwhelming in support of holding the referendum.
+Albanese said he would hold discussions with Indigenous leaders before setting a referendum date.
+He must give at least 33 days’ notice.

 The Liberal Party and Nationals party, which formed a conservative coalition government for nine years before the center-left Labor Party was elected last year, both oppose the Voice.